Categorical approach to the Baum-Connes conjecture for \'etale groupoids: Preliminaries

 \begin{defi} The category $\RKK^G(Z)$ has the same objects as $\KKK^G$, and its $\Hom$-sets $\Hom(A,B)$ are given by the abelian groups $\KKK^{G\ltimes Z}(p_Z^*A,p_Z^*B)$. \end{defi}

 For a map $f$ as above (not necessarily proper), the functor $f^*\colon \KKK^{G\ltimes Z}\to \KKK^{G\ltimes X}$ induces natural maps (slightly abusing notation)

 whenever the factorization $p_Z\circ f = p_Y$ holds.
 In this sense, for fixed $A$ and $B$, $\RKK^G$ is a contravariant functor.
-It is also homotopy invariant, namely $f_1^*=f_2^*$ if the maps $f_1, f_2$ are $G$-homotopic.
+It is also homotopy invariant, that is, $f_1^*=f_2^*$ if the maps $f_1, f_2$ are $G$-homotopic.
 In order to see this, note that we have an isomorphism

 induced by Equation \eqref{eq:stdadj}, hence the claim follows from the homotopy invariance of $\KKK^G(A,B)$ in the second variable $B$.